The 4 Foods Nuthatches Love to Eat

-Any form of sunflower seed will attract desirable birds, but when it comes to attracting nuthatches, serving up black oil sunflower seeds is a slam dunk.
+Any form of sunflower seed will attract desirable birds, but when it comes to feeding nuthatches, serving up black oil sunflower seeds is a slam dunk.
 Because bully birds also seek out black oil sunflower seeds, a tube feeder with small perches is best.

 If you don’t have a peanut feeder yet, get your hands on one for this upcoming cold season.
+Here’s how to make a DIY bird feeder for peanuts.
 Red and white-breasted nuthatches will entertain you for hours scurrying up, down and around a peanut feeder.
-Their favorite?
+Their favorite food to eat?
 Out of the shell, unsalted peanuts.
-Here’s how to attract more birds by feeding peanuts.

 More species than just bluebirds enjoy a mealworm snack.
 A large portion of the nuthatch diet is insects, so putting out mealworms for them is definitely worth a shot.
 They don’t require anything fancy; just toss some mealworms in a shallow tray or platform feeder and cross your fingers.
 Check out our guide to feeding mealworms to birds.